Create a League Part 2: Set up a round robin schedule on OpenSports (web guide)

 D) Get started

-- To initiate the creation of a round robin schedule, navigate to the League admin page.
-Under Round Robin Schedule, tap on “Setup”.
+- To initiate the creation of a round robin schedule, navigate to the League Home page.

-- In the Match Info page, specify the duration for each match, any breaks between matches, and the number of rounds played by each team.
+- Match Info — specify the duration for each match, any breaks between matches, and the number of rounds played by each team.

 - The number of rounds refers to how many times throughout the season the matchups will rotate.
-For example, in an 8 team league, having 7 rounds means that each team will get to play each other once, since each team has to rotate 7 times to play the other 7 teams.
-Likewise, 14 rounds would lead to each team playing every other team twice.
+For example, in a 6 team league, having 5 rounds (5 matches per team) means that each team will get to play each other once, since each team has to rotate 5 times to play the other 5 teams.
+Likewise, 10 rounds would lead to each team playing every other team twice.
 The number of rounds doesn’t always equal the number of matches a team will play, since leagues with an uneven number of teams will have teams take turns having byes instead of matches in one or more of the rounds.

-- By default, each team will play each other team once.
+- By default (“auto”), each team will play each other team once.

 There are two options: specifying available time slots manually or setting up a recurring schedule.
 For this tutorial, we’ll add a recurring series of time slots.